borschphp/borsch-skeleton/README.md

 Sometimes, you don't need an overkill solution like [Laravel](https://laravel.com/) or [Symfony](https://symfony.com/).

-Borsch is a simple and efficient [PSR-15](https://www.php-fig.org/psr/psr-15/) micro framework made to kick start your web app or API development by using the tools you prefer, and provides minimal structure and facilities to ease your development.
+Borsch is a simple, real fast and efficient [PSR-15](https://www.php-fig.org/psr/psr-15/) micro framework made to kick-start your web app or API development by using the tools you prefer, and provides minimal structure and facilities to ease your development.